-Cinnamon not only adds flavor without calories or sugar, but it also helps regulate your blood sugar to help prevent diabetes.
+Cinnamon not only adds flavor without sugar, but it also helps regulate your blood sugar to help prevent diabetes.
 Keeping blood sugars steady can also reduce your cravings for sweets throughout the day.
 It’s filled with polyphenols, antioxidants that help protect your body from pesky things like aging and cancer.
 I tend to dump more of this in the recipe than is actually called for and so far there’s never been “too much”.

 Add a little sweet by adding in a cup of mixed dried berries, chopped up so they can spread the love around.
 The mix I use has cherries, blueberries, cranberries and goji berries which are all super high in antioxidants, but try adding your favorites or mix it up each time to create new flavors.
 You can also swap out pumpkin seeds and add in sunflower, or walnuts for almonds.
 Mix it up and enjoy!